Cajun Crawfish Étouffée

 Labeled ingredients for making crawfish étouffée.

-• Stock – You can make this with chicken stock, but if you have some seafood or shrimp stock that would make it even better.
+• Stock – You can make this with chicken stock, but if you make homemade seafood stock or shrimp stock that would make it even better.

 • Cajun or Creole seasoning – Use your favorite or make your own homemade cajun seasoning.